munificent/craftinginterpreters/book/chunks-of-bytecode.md

 This reduction is a key reason why our new interpreter will be faster than jlox.
-You can think of bytecode as a sort of compact serialization of the AST, highly optimized for how the interpreter will deserialize it, in the order it needs.
+You can think of bytecode as a sort of compact serialization of the AST, highly optimized for how the interpreter will deserialize it in the order it needs as it executes.
 In the [next chapter][vm], we will see how the virtual machine does exactly that.

 <div class="challenges">